mlcs/iaaft/README.md

-# iaaft
+# Iterated Amplitude Adjusted Fourier Transform time series surrogates

-Iterated Amplitude Adjusted Fourier Transform time series surrogates
+This repo implements that iterative amplitude adjusted Fourier transform method to generate time series surrogates (i.e randomised copies of a given time series) which preserve the power spectrum (and consequently the autocorrelation) of the original series.
+For a detailed discussion on the method, we refer to the paper by Venema, Ament & Simmer (2006) below.

 ![iaaft-surrogates-example](/example.png)